PROGRAMMABLE LOGIC CONTROLLER (PLC) SERVICE & REPAIR

 Open and closed input devices sound deceptively simple but whether the contacts are normally open or closed depends on the operating requirements of the logic program.
 In certain cases, an input device must normally be closed; therefore the reference address must be programmed as normally open.

-Control Concepts understands the ins and outs of Programmable Logic Circuits (PLCs) and can help you develop the best algorithm for your needs.
+Control Concepts understands the ins and outs of Programmable Logic Controllers and can help you with your PLCs 24/7.